Ireland Dual Citizenship

 How can Total Law help?

 Both naturalisation and Foreign Birth Registration are complex processes that can be difficult to get right.
-Our immigration lawyers are here to make your Irish citizenship journey easier by guiding you through the process.
+Our immigration experts are here to make your Irish citizenship journey easier by guiding you through the process.

-If you are eligible for Irish citizenship then our lawyers will be there to offer their support throughout the entire application process, we can assist you with the required application forms and we can also help you to gather all of the required documents for your application.
+If you are eligible for Irish citizenship then our team will be there to offer their support throughout the entire application process, we can assist you with the required application forms and we can also help you to gather all of the required documents for your application.

 Comprehensive immigration advice tailored to your circumstances and goals.